kongali1720/Ubuntu-Mate-on-Raspberry-Pi-4/README.md

 Now to install the MATE desktop environment in the following command in the terminal:

-$ sudo apt install ubuntu-mate-desktop
+$ sudo apt install ubuntu-mate-desktop.
 $ sudo reboot